amabdulr/Meraki-Dashboard-API-v1-Documentation/docs/RateLimit.md

 - mechanisms to handle excess calls.

 In this article, you will:
-- learn **key concepts**, such as action batches and configuration templates.
+- Learn **key concepts**, such as action batches and configuration templates.
-- find **rate limits** for organizations and IP addresses.
+- Find **rate limits** for organizations and IP addresses.
-- learn **how to detect** an exceeded rate limit.
+- Learn **how to detect** an exceeded rate limit.
-- learn **how to recover gracefully** and keep your application running.
+- Learn **how to recover gracefully** and keep your application running.
-- discover **best practices** to provision and monitor your network and avoid exceeding the rate limit.
+- Discover **best practices** to provision and monitor your network and avoid exceeding the rate limit.
-- get **troubleshooting tips** to pinpoint and resolve the root causes of an exceeded rate limit.
+- Get **troubleshooting tips** to pinpoint and resolve the root causes of an exceeded rate limit.

 ## Action batches

-An action batch is a tool that
+An action batch is a tool that:
 - bundles multiple configuration requests into a single transaction,
 - supports bulk POST, PUT, and DELETE operations synchronously or asynchronously, and
 - reduces individual API calls to optimize budgets